Editor-in-chief: Ashlea Hearn

 Managing Editor: Zack Hutchinson

 Zack is a creative writing major at Columbia College.
 He is currently a senior and is interested in writing and reading poetry.
 When time permits, he enjoys hiking, camping, and all things outdoors.
 Zack currently works as a writing tutor at Columbia College, and when he graduates he hopes to pursue teaching English.
-Zack does not remember what it was that he was looking at in this photograph.

 Editor: Hannah Richardson

 Hannah Richardson is a senior at Columbia College, where she studies creative writing with a minor in publishing.
 Hannah entered college planning to be a major in the arts, but realized that her field of choice was writing and changed her major accordingly.
 In her spare time, Hannah mentors first-year students, volunteers with various organizations, and manages internship applications.
 Hannah often explores horror and science fiction when writing and greatly enjoys a well-done horror.